Featured image: ClinkNOORD – read the full review

-Long gone are the days of having to do a shift cleaning the toilet to earn your hostel bunkbed (unless of course you’re volunteering as a cleaner for a free stay!) and having to leave the hostel between the hours of 10am and 4pm as if it was a bed and breakfast.
+Long gone are the days of having to do a shift cleaning the toilet to earn your hostel bunkbed (unless of course you’re volunteering as a cleaner for a free stay!).

 Yet youth hostels still exist so here’s how to tell the difference and hopefully, choose the style of hostel that fits you best!

 Whilst traditional youth hostels are still widespread, most commonly associated with associations such as YHA UK and Hostelling International, their concept is slowly starting to adapt to include more boutique city destinations and accommodation for travellers over 18 years old.

 Traditionally, a youth hostel was a cheap form of basic accommodation provided to enable school children (strictly under-18) to travel in groups to the countryside and escape their urban life in cities.
 This was the idea that gave birth to the first hostels opened over 100 years ago by Richard Schirrmann who you can read more about in my brief history of hostels and in this book.

 These days, a lot of youth hostels still retain features of traditional hostels such as:

 - Separate sex dorms (i.e. no mixed dorms)